FAIRDataPipeline/rSimpleModel/README.md

 library(rSimpleModel)
 ```

+## Configuring the registry and setting up the example

-Then at the terminal, in some suitable directory, clone the git repo:
+At the terminal, in some suitable directory, clone the git repo:

 ```sh
 git clone https://github.com/FAIRDataPipeline/rSimpleModel.git